Partial wave analysis of the charmed baryon hadronic decay $\Lambda_c^+\to\Lambda\pi^+\pi^0$: Partial wave analysis

 \subsection{Likelihood function construction and fit fraction}

 The probability density function for a given event is constructed using the full amplitude as

 where the factor $1/2$ arises from the average of the initial $\lcp$ spin under the assumption of non polarization.
 Possible polarization effects are considered with the systematic uncertainties.
-The integration is calculated with a MC method via sufficiently large PHSP samples of MC detected events, and we have
+The integration is calculated with a MC method via sufficiently large PHSP samples passing the simulated detector reconstruction stage, and we have

 The negative log likelihood (NLL) is constructed by summing all signal candidates and subtracting the $\mbc$ sideband backgrounds

 where $w'_{\text{bkg}}=w_{\text{bkg}}\cdot\frac{N_{\text{data}}}{N_{\text{sideband}}}$, $w_{\text{bkg}}$ is the background fraction listed in Table~\ref{tab:fitmbc}, $N_{\text{data}}$ and $N_{\text{sideband}}$ are the events in the $\mbc$ signal region and sideband region, respectively.
 To achieve an unbiased uncertainty estimation, the normalization factor derived from Ref.~\cite{sWeight} is taken into account, expressed as